-Daniel R. Golub is an attorney in the West Coast Land Use and Environment Group in Holland & Knight's San Francisco office.
+Daniel R. Golub is a partner in the West Coast Land Use and Environment Group in Holland & Knight's San Francisco office.
 Mr. Golub brings nearly a decade of policy, planning and political organizing experience to his practice, as well as litigation experience gained during an 18-month clerkship for the Honorable Jon S. Tigar of the U.S. District Court for the Northern District of California.

 - Land Use, CEQA and NEPA Litigation.
 Mr. Golub's litigation experience assists project developers and public agencies in negotiating and resolving conflicts over project approvals – and, when necessary, resolving these conflicts through litigation.
 Mr. Golub has significant experience representing project developers as plaintiffs challenging unlawful project denials, as well as representing public agencies and developers as defendants and real parties in interest defending project approvals from attack.
-In addition to litigating claims under California housing laws, Mr. Golub has experience with constitutional takings claims, exactions, due process and equal protection claims, and all aspects of compliance with the California Environmental Quality Act (CEQA) and the National Environmental Policy Act (NEPA).
+In addition to litigating claims under California housing laws, Mr. Golub has experience with constitutional takings claims, exactions, due process and equal protection claims, and all aspects of compliance with CEQA and the National Environmental Policy Act (NEPA).

 - Planning & Zoning and Municipal Law.
 Drawing on his experience as a public planning official, Mr. Golub advises project proponents and public agencies on all aspects of California's Planning and Zoning Law, Permit Streamlining Act, California Public Records Act and California Open Meetings Law (Brown Act).